Back to Blog

 Inline editing:

 Click a cell, edit the value, see the preview of what will change.
 This inline editing approach with a code review step before committing changes prevents mistakes.
-You're not constructing UPDATE statements manually—you're editing data with guardrails.
+You are not constructing UPDATE statements manually; you are editing data with guardrails.

 Safe mode: